Calico is just one longevity research company that promises to make major headlines in the longevity investing space.

-Longevity companies have one aim: to help people live longer.
+Longevity research companies have one aim: to help people live longer.
 It’s something we all have a vested interest in, presumably — but that doesn’t mean it’s always easy to invest in this space.

-But that doesn’t mean investors should ignore these private companies.
+But that doesn’t mean investors should ignore these private longevity research companies.
 Plenty are at work on innovative, fascinating studies, which makes them worth watching in their own right.
 And if they do go public one day?
 Well, you’ll already have done some research.

 From its very founding, then, Calico has recognized the uniqueness and difficulty of its mission.
-This isn’t about curing a genetic defect or disorder: it’s about slowing a natural process that affects every single living being.
+This isn’t about curing a genetic defect or disorder; it’s about slowing a natural process that affects every single living being.
+Talk about thinking big.

 Since then, Calico has taken some exciting steps towards realizing this far-flung goal.
 It has partnered with the Broad Institute (of CRISPR-Cas9 fame), the Jackson Laboratory and the Buck Institute.
 Other projects have been initiated with AbbVie (NYSE:ABBV), AncestryDNA and QB3.